 In this decision, the AUC also directed the Corporation to cease applying PILON system exit charges, effective January 1, 2022.
 These PILON exit charge provisions, which were originally intended to provide the Corporation with revenue support following downward adjustments to large customers' minimum demand requirements or, alternatively, the departure of large customers, were found by the AUC to be largely ineffective under, and incompatible with, the Corporation's PBR plan.
-The Corporation does not anticipate any material impacts to the financial statements.
+This has not resulted in any material impact to the Corporation's financial statements.

-Finally, the AUC directed the Corporation to remove amounts attributable to system costs incurred by REAs from the Corporation's regulated revenue requirement in its 2023 COS rebasing application.
+Finally, the AUC directed the Corporation to remove amounts attributable to system costs incurred by REAs from the Corporation's regulated revenue requirement in its 2023 COS Application.
 This determination follows an earlier AUC ruling in 2020 that held that REAs were not customers of the Corporation and, therefore, cannot be charged amounts under the Corporation's regulated tariff.
-Consistent with prior approvals, the Corporation is permitted to recover the costs that would otherwise be attributable to REAs from its other load customers until the end of 2022.
+Consistent with prior approvals, the Corporation is permitted, until the end of 2022, to recover the costs that would otherwise be attributable to REAs from its other load customers.
 The Corporation has incorporated the financial impact of this decision in its 2023 COS Application, reducing the forecast 2023 COS revenue requirement by a placeholder amount of approximately \$10.0 million.

 In February 2022, the Court of Appeal of Alberta granted the Corporation permission to appeal the REA cost recovery aspect of the AUC's 2022 Phase II DTA decision to a full panel of the Court.
 The subject of this appeal will be whether the AUC erred in preventing the Company from recovering upstream distribution costs properly allocatable to REAs from its own ratepayers to the extent that these costs cannot be recovered directly from REAs.
-This appeal will be heard in December 2022.
+This appeal is scheduled to be heard in December 2022.